 Components of an API call

-An API call consists of four essential components that work together to create a successful request-response cycle.
+Remember we mentioned the four essential components that work together to create a successful API?
 Let's break down each component:

-1. URI (Uniform Resource Identifier): Acts as the specific address for your API endpoint.
+1. Endpoint/URI (Uniform Resource Identifier): This acts as the specific address for your API endpoint.

 Example: https://api.example.com/users/123

-The URI contains the base URL and path parameters and identifies the exact resource you want to interact with.
+The URI contains the base URL and path.
+This identifies the exact resource you want to interact with.

-2. HTTP Verb: Defines the action you want to perform.
+2. Method: This defines the action you want to perform.

 Example: GET https://api.example.com/users retrieves a list of users

-4. Request body: Carries the data payload in your request.
+4. Request: The request carries the data in your request.

-The Request body is used primarily in POST and PUT requests and is typically formatted in JSON.
+The Request body is used primarily with POST and PUT requests and is typically formatted in JSON.

 Example: json { "username": "john_doe", "email": "john@example.com", "age": 30 }

-The REST (Representational State Transfer) architecture has transformed web services design since its introduction in 2000.
-This architectural style creates scalable, maintainable web services that follow specific principles and constraints.
+The REST (Representational State Transfer) style has transformed web services design since its introduction in 2000.
+This architecture creates scalable, maintainable web services that follow specific principles and constraints.

 Core principles of RESTful APIs